-101 Top Tips and Tricks for Moving Day
+101 Moving Hacks, Tips and Tricks to Make Moving Day MUCH Easier

 Moving out of your old home and into a new one is exciting, but it’s also hard work, and often stressful hard work at that.

 While we can’t promise to be able to help you make moving day perfect, the 101 moving tips offered here will help make the process easier, more efficient and less expensive, as in less ‘stuff’ will get broken, damaged or lost.

 Make box handles.
 Use a knife to cut handholds in the sides of the boxes.
 It will be easier to pick up or lift the heavy ones.

 Make use of soft items.
 Put pillows, blankets, sheets, stuffed animals and other soft items into plastic bags (you can use trash bags).
 Use these bags as a padding for fragile objects.
 The bags can also act as a space filler.

 Use suitcases on wheels.
 Put books or any other bulky items in suitcases on wheels.
 This way you won’t have to pick them up, but just roll them instead.

 Have your hanging clothes in bags.
 It has some advantages.
 You won’t have to take the clothes on and off the hangers.
 You’ll keep them in the same order as they were in the closet.
 And the clothes will be safe during the transportation.

 Save your plates.
 Put foam plates in between your glass and ceramic plates.
 This way, you’ll keep them from chipping and breaking.